What is Condensation?Condensation is the liquification of invisible water vapours present in the air in…

 The Base Plaster - A Traditional Salt-Resistant Roman Lime Mix

 The solution they have recommended was based on an old Roman technology.
 Research by the Polytechnic University of Milano proved that the most durable and suitable solution would be an ancient Roman salt-resistant lime mix, described by Roman architect Vitruvius (Marcus Vitruvius Pollio, c.80 - 15 BC.) in his work De Architectura.
-Vitruvius a has described the type of lime mix that needs to be used for seaside applications, for the building of harbours, piers and seaside buildings, that are capable to withstand the effect of sea water and salts.
+Vitruvius a has described the type of lime mix that needs to be used for seaside applications, for the building of harbours, piers and seaside buildings, that is capable of withstanding the eroding effect of sea water and salts.

 This type of lime plaster has been re-created in 1980 after nearly 2,000 years, with the joint effort of Mr. Naldo Busato, Venetian Building Restoration Master, and Milano University - produced and available under the name of MGN Rinzaffo.
-This mix has been used as the lime base coat on the Old Salt Storage building, capable of withstanding such salinity.
+This mix has been used as the protective lime base coat on the Old Salt Storage building, as the only building friendly solution that is capable of coping with such salinity for an extended period.

 The Main Plaster - Cocciopesto, an Ancient Phoenician Lime Plaster